Chapman's zebra: Reproduction

 Males will typically fight one another in front of a group of females before they mate with them, with the highest-ranking mare in the harem the first to mate.
 The gestation period for Chapman's zebras is around 12 months, after which time the female will give birth to a single foal.
-The foal is quickly able to walk with the rest of the group which is essential for its survival, as it ensures that the mother doesn't have to leave it behind for the good of the other members of the harem.
-Each subsequent pregnancy has a shorter inter-birth period than the one before it as the mare become more adept at raising her foals.
-Male zebras that are members of the harem but not the father of the foal have been reported to practice infanticide.
+The foal is soon able to walk with the rest of the group.
+This is essential for its survival, as it ensures that the mother does not have to leave it behind for the good of the other members of the harem.
+Each subsequent pregnancy follows a shorter period between births than the one before it as the mare become more adept at raising her foals.
+Male zebras that are members of the harem but not the father of the foal have been reported to practise infanticide.
 This has been observed in particular in captivity where zebras from different social groups are kept in close proximity.
 It is also possible for Chapman's zebras to be bred via an equine surrogate, as was first done in 1984.

 Conservation

-While not considered a threatened species, Chapman's zebras are extinct in Burundi and Lesotho, and possibly also in Somalia.
+While not considered a threatened species, Chapman's zebras are extinct in Lesotho.
 Total numbers have declined approximately 25% in recent years due to human activities including farming, hunting, poaching, and droughts exacerbated by climate change.
-Human settlements also impact population sizes by interrupting migratory patterns and thus limiting the availability of dense food sources necessary for the sustenance of large herds.
-This diminishes the ease at which the zebras migrate and so they cannot find food as readily.
-There is evidence that wildlife corridors could be used to re-establish migratory patterns by linking up ecosystems, and that the zebras would be able to adapt to these new migration paths.
+Human settlements also affect population sizes by interrupting migratory patterns and thus limiting the availability of dense food sources necessary for the sustenance of large herds.
+This blocks routes for the migrations of zebras and so they cannot find food as readily.
+There is evidence that wildlife corridors could be used to protect migratory movements by linking up ecosystems, and that the zebras would be able to adapt to these new migration paths.

 Other conservation efforts have taken place in an attempt to stabilise the population.
-A program at the Majete Wildlife Reserve undertook a captive breeding and reintroduction program, however it is unknown whether the zebras have the abilities required to survive, in the wild having been raised in captivity.
+A program at the Majete Wildlife Reserve undertook a captive breeding and reintroduction program, however it is unknown whether the zebras have the abilities required to survive in the wild, having been raised in captivity.
 Research at the Werribee Zoological Park aimed to create a more realistic environment for the zebras so that they can be more seamlessly reintroduced, and to then provide guidance for other breeding programs around the world.
 However, one particular issue in breeding programs is how to safely replicate the threat of predators so that the zebras are prepared for the wild.
-This threat impacts a number of aspects of their lives, such as when they eat, when they rest, and when they move.
+This threat affects a number of aspects of their lives, such as when they eat, when they rest, and when they move.
 As yet no solution has been found.